loulai/Creating_Instagram/README.md

 Finally, open up your web broswer, and in the URL field type: ``localhost:3000``

-Because you need to create an account to access the photo homepage, you'll be prompted to either sign up or login.
 Now your browser should look something like this:
 ![Initial signin page](README_images/img/sign_in.png)
+Because you need to create an account to access the photo homepage, you'll be prompted to either sign up or login.
+Happy Lougramming!

 Technologies Used